memo/eco-nft/README.md

 - Open to everybody (not invite only or curated)
 - NFT Factory: allows users to create their own contracts
 - No gas fees (lazy minting)
-- If minted on ETH, cross-compatible with SuperRare, Makersplace, Rarible

 ### Mintbase - open marketplace for all kinds of digital collectibles
 - https://mintbase.io/